By Tyler Swanson

 To counter these ecological and economic concerns, Greenidge Generation Holdings has tried to build up its environmentally friendly reputation with the community.
 In May, the company announced that its operations at the plant would go entirely carbon neutral by June 1.
 However, this carbon neutrality would not be achieved by transitioning the plant to renewable energy, but by purchasing carbon offsets to account for the hundreds of thousands of tons the plant is emitting into the atmosphere.
 While this may green the plant’s operations to an extent, it does little in the eyes of the state, which prohibits the electric generations sector from using carbon offsets to account for emissions under the state climate action plan.
 Essentially, while Greenidge can purchase all of the carbon offsets it wishes, it will not help New York achieve the state’s ambitious goal of 100% zero-carbon electricity by 2040.

-State legislators have noticed the environmental impact caused by Greenidge and other Bitcoin mining operations and sought to act.
+State legislators noticed the environmental impact caused by Greenidge and other Bitcoin mining operations and sprang into action.
 New York State Assemblywoman Anna Kelly introduced a bill in June that would implement a three-year state moratorium on the practice of energy-intensive cryptocurrency mining.
 However, union opposition to the bill — driven by fear of job losses — derailed its passage.
 Another legislator, State Sen. Kevin Parker, sponsored a bill that would require state officials to study the viability of renewable energy to power crypto mining, but it is unclear what impact the bill could ultimately have.
 As of this writing, no legislation restricts Bitcoin mining in New York or nationally.

 Meanwhile, the opportunity for immense financial gain combined with lax government regulation has empowered Greenidge and other firms to expand and construct new operations.
 In July, the firm announced its plans to build a second Bitcoin mining operation at a recently closed printing plant in South Carolina.
 This new plant can draw 80 MW of power, two-thirds of which is produced from nuclear energy or other zero-carbon sources.
 Digihost International, another cryptocurrency firm, is looking to purchase a natural gas power station in Buffalo for Bitcoin mining.
 Additionally, a crackdown on crypto mining in China, where a significant portion of the world’s Bitcoin mining occurs, is likely to send many more firms to the United States to continue their operations.